CloudSlang/docs/tutorial/14_lesson.rst

 Up Next
 -------

-In the next lesson we'll see how to use an asynchronous loop.
+In the next lesson we'll see how to use a parallel loop.

 New Code - Complete
 -------------------